ppetroski/python-rest-sample/README.md

 ## Functionality

-* [x] Implemented CRUD endpoints for Profiles and Interactions - with relations
+* [x] Implemented CRUD endpoints for Profiles and Interactions - with relation expansion
 * [x] Responses with pagination, sorting and filtering
 * [x] Integrated with Database, MySQL
 * [x] Input validation and exception handling